-Commercial fishery logbook data is collected by port samplers, and also reported directly to the IPHC by fishermen (IPHC-2021-AM097-05).
+Commercial fishery logbook data are collected by IPHC field staff located in major ports, and also reported directly to the IPHC by fishermen (IPHC-2022-AM098-06).
 This dataset represents a valuable source of information about many aspects of the commercial fishery, including seasonal and spatial patterns, gear usage, and other details.
 The data that are included in the current fishery WPUE standardization are:

-• the IPHC Regulatory Area of fishing (regardless of the port of delivery),
+· the IPHC Regulatory Area of fishing (regardless of the port of delivery),